ldap3 strictly conforms to the current RFCs for the version 3 of the LDAP protocol (from 4510 to 4519):

 Multiple connection strategies to choose from, either synchronous or asynchronous:

-- The library has different ways to connect to the LDAP server (no-thread, single-threaded, multi-threaded).
+- The library has different ways to connect to the LDAP server (single-threaded, multi-threaded).
 This is achieved with pluggable communication strategies that can be changed on a per-connection basis.

 - SYNC, ASYNC, LDIF, RESTARTABLE (fault-tolerant), REUSABLE (fault-tolerant and pooled), are currently defined.

-- MOCK_SYNC strategy to emulate an LDAP server without connecting to a real server.
+- MOCK_SYNC and MOCK_ASYNC strategies to emulate an LDAP server without connecting to a real server.
 Useful for testing your application

-- The library includes an optional fully functin Abstraction Layer for performing LDAP operations.
-With the Abstraction Layer you don’t need to directly issue any LDAP operation at all.
+- The library includes an optional Abstraction Layer for performing LDAP operations.
+With the Abstraction Layer you describe LDAP objects using the ObjectDef and AttrDef classes and access the LDAP server via a Cursor in read-only or read-write mode.
+No need to directly issue any LDAP operation.
+Optionally you can use a Simplified Query Language to read the Entries from the DIT.

 Clear or secured access